Data-Driven Marketing | Step One: Get Smart, Get Strategic

 Lastly, make sure your organization’s most talented employees can execute your data strategy.
 In my book, I share examples about my work with Peggy Dyer, CMO of The American Red Cross, that helped the organization create a strategy from just a vision.

-Click here to learn more about my work with The American Red Cross using data to offer help and hope.
+Click here to learn more about my work with The American Red Cross using data to offer help and hope. - An organizational strategy.

 Big Data extends beyond departmental walls, and it challenges traditional approaches.
 It disrupts organizational structures and tears down silos.
-The C-suite should work together on organizational models, evaluating current structures and creating new approaches to grow revenue.
+The C-suite should work together on organizational models, evaluating current structures and creating new approaches to grow revenue. - A technology strategy.

 The most successful organizations not only develop strategic partnerships between their CMO and CIO, they also marry business and technology strategy.
 When debates or roadblocks come up in these companies, the CMO and CIO can use the broader vision to drive change.
 Companies should also incorporate new roles, like a VP of customer experience or a VP of customer engagement, into their organizations to further enhance the CMO/CIO relationship.